elgw/deconwolf/README.md

 dw_bw --help
 ```

-To validate that dw does what it should, run it on `/demo/dapi_001.tif`:
+To validate that dw does not create random garbage, run it on
+`/demo/dapi_001.tif`

 ``` shell
 cd demo